Autism in Jaws

 Fear due to circumstances

 Despite Spielberg’s initial enthusiasm to direct the film, he later hesitated due to concerns of being typecast and wanted to join 20th Century Fox for another project, specifically Lucky Lady.
-However, his request was denied, and it seemed like he might even consider dropping the current film.
+However, his request was denied, and it seemed like he could even consider dropping the current film.
 Brown intervened and convinced Spielberg to stick with the project, assuring him that he could make all the movies he wanted (to) after completing Jaws, which eventually happened in the following years.

 How it reminds me of me